Start Here →

 Guide to using your property for Visitor Accommodation

 Making your home available to family and/or friends at no charge is NOT visitor accommodation.
 Renting your property for periods longer than 3 months in a row to the same people is classed as residentially renting your property and is NOT classed as visitor accommodation.

-However, if you would like to use your existing property or are thinking of building a new one with the purpose of short-term letting to visitors then the intuitive process below will ask you some simple questions about your property to which you will click the yes or no buttons.
+However, if you would like to use your existing property or are thinking of building a new one with the purpose of short-term letting to visitors then the intuitive process above will ask you some simple questions about your property to which you will click the yes or no buttons.
 Your answers will lead you to the appropriate resource for your situation.

-By answering these questions you are not obliged to undertake visitor accommodation activities, it will merely lead you to the appropriate place for you circumstances and help you to make informed decisions, you can then decide which form of visitor accommodation will work best for you and your family.
+By answering these questions you are not obliged to undertake visitor accommodation activities, it will merely lead you to the appropriate place for your circumstances and help you to make informed decisions, you can then decide which form of visitor accommodation will work best for you and your family.